Pre-College & Basic Skills

 Master Achiever Center (The MAC)

-The Master Achiever Center (MAC) serves as an advising and transitions center for ABE, GED, ESOL, and I-BEST students.
-MAC advisors and staff provide academic advising, mentoring, encouragement and other support services to students, with the goal of increasing student success.
-MAC services are available at both the Auburn and Kent campuses.
-Students are welcome to drop in to either MAC location during office hours or to set up an appointment with an advisor in advance.
+The Master Achiever Center (MAC) serves as an advising and transitions center for ABE, GED®, ESOL, and I-BEST students.
+MAC advisers and staff provide academic advising, mentoring, encouragement and other support services to students, with the goal of increasing student success.
+Students are welcome to walk in during office hours or to set up an appointment with an adviser in advance.

-- Learn about useful services and resources at GRCC and beyond.
+- Learn about useful resources at Green River College

 - Get help selecting and registering for classes.